warrickball/tomso/joss-paper/paper.md

 high-level properties `cs` and `tau`.

-`tomso` currently includes interfaces for ADIPLS, the FGONG file format, output from GYRE, input and output from MESA, and output from STARS.
+`tomso` currently includes interfaces for ADIPLS, the FGONG file format, plain-text output from GYRE, input and output from MESA, and output from STARS.
 `tomso`'s interfaces also aim to be easily extensible, so that in the future it can not only support more current codes and file formats, but also those that have yet to be developed.